thaixuandang/ronin-documentation/blog/zkevms-explored.md

 Since L1 blockchains are highly secure, we can trust a smart contract (that is carefully audited) to run proof verification for us.
 This is the most common approach when designing a ZK rollup.
 Generally, a simplified ZK rollup looks something like this:

-In the figure above, the program fed to prover can be anything, e.g., a voting system, a lottery game, Doom, whatever computing task you want to offload from L1 to L2.

 <img src={zkrollup} width={1280} title="Zk rollup in a nutshell" />
 <center>Zk rollup in a nutshell</center>

+In the figure above, the program fed to prover can be anything, e.g., a voting system, a lottery game, Doom, whatever computing task you want to offload from L1 to L2.

 ## Zero-knowledge Ethereum Virtual Machine (zkEVM)

+### Overview
 zkEVM is an EVM that is verifiable.
 In short, the validity of any computation run on zkEVM can be verified through zero-knowledge proofs (or validity proofs).
 A fun fact about EVM is that it is quasi-Turing-complete (according to Ethereum Yellow Paper), which means EVM can perform pretty much any computation that respects the intrinsic bound set with gas.
 Hence, by making EVM verifiable, we have essentially made all computations on Ethereum's execution layer verifiable.
 This allows us to "outsource" most of the transaction processing job from Ethereum to L2 via ZK rollup.

 Another way to think of zkEVM is as a special kind of ZK rollup (the program given to prover is EVM).
 From this viewpoint, we can divide zkEVM into two major parts: